PilgrimMemoirs/pilgrimmemoirs.github.io/_posts/2018-07-12-mountaineering-course.md

 <p> So here we are.
 At the end of the post.
 I did it, gonna do it some more!
 Peace! </p>

-<em> psst, my "proofreading" process is rereading this like a thousand times _after_ I publish and realize all my mistakes incrementally for the years that follow.
-Be cool </em>
+<em> psst, my "proofreading" process is rereading this  _after_ I publish and correct typos and grammar incrementally for the years that follow.
+So be cool. </em>